Richard Scrope (bishop): Legacy

 Although Scrope's participation in the Percy rebellion of 1405 is usually attributed to his opposition to the King's proposal to temporarily confiscate the clergy's landed wealth, his motive for taking an active military role in the rising continues to puzzle historians.

 Pope Innocent VII excommunicated all those involved in Archbishop Scrope's "trial" and execution.
 However, the Archbishop of Canterbury, Thomas Arundel, refused to publish the Pope's decree in England, and in 1407 King Henry IV was pardoned by Pope Gregory XII.

-Despite his having been executed for political reasons, Archbishop Scrope was viewed by many in England as a Saint and a martyr.
+Despite his having been executed for political reasons, Archbishop Scrope was viewed by many in England as a saint and a martyr and tales were told of miracles through his intercession.
 According to historian Eamon Duffy, pictures of the Archbishop are often found in Pre-Reformation English prayerbooks.

 Shakespeare and Scrope

 Scrope's parley with Westmorland at Shipton Moor, Westmorland's treachery, and Scrope's arrest after the dispersal of his army are depicted in Act IV of Shakespeare's Henry IV, Part 2.
-In the play, the King's agents are shown persuading the Archbishop and the other rebel leaders to disband their army by promising that their demands will be met and then arresting them for high treason.
+In the play, the king's agents are shown persuading the Archbishop and the other rebel leaders to disband their army by promising that their demands will be met and then arresting them for high treason.
 Every member of their army is then executed without trial.
 According to historian John Julius Norwich, the actions of the King's agents continue to outrage audiences who watch the play being performed.